The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ![](/img/jobs/rpr/even_to_odd_filler.png)

 * After opener Enshroud and Double Enshroud phases
-* 10 Filler GCDs  (Combo actions are preferred)
+* 10 Filler GCDs (combo actions are preferred)
 * Two Soul Slices
 * Two Shadow of Deaths, do not overwrite above 60 seconds
-* One Gluttony, Three Blood Stalk Variants
+* One Gluttony, three Blood Stalk Variants
 * Five Gibbet / Gallows

 ![Image](/img/jobs/rpr/odd_to_even_filler.png)

-* After Single Enshroud (Odd Minute) Windows
+* After single Enshroud (odd Minute) windows
-* Eight Filler GCDS (Combo actions are preferred)
+* Eight filler GCDS (combo actions are preferred)
 * Two Soul Slices
 * One Shadow of Death, do not overwrite above 60 seconds
-* One Gluttony, Three Blood Stalk Variants
+* One Gluttony, three Blood Stalk variants
 * Five Gibbet / Gallows

 Understanding how these work is crucial to understanding the next part of this document.
-These filler windows assume you are Enshrouding every minute and twice every two minutes, and that the filler count begins after the Communio.
+These filler windows assume you are Enshrouding every minute and twice every two minutes and that the filler count begins after the Communio.

 - - -